oneeve8/kobble-data/content/feamber.md

 Then I realised there were online puzzles.
 So I got obsessed with those for a while.

 I realised through my temporary obsession, that a puzzle is a good metaphor for solving problems.
-It is a good metaphor f A puzzle is easier to do if you find all the edges first.
+It is a good metaphor for life.
+A puzzle is easier to do if you find all the edges first.
 It really helps to define your borders.
 Then you put all the pieces into piles by Color and then by shape.
 You can only see the whole picture, once you fit all the pieces together.

 Once you get toward the end of finishing a puzzle, it goes faster.